 What software can I use?

-Currently, we are licensed to install Eudora email, Windows XP Professional, Office 2003 Professional, including MS Publisher and FrontPage, and McAfee antivirus on your college-owned computer.
-If you are interested in other applications, you may check the current VCCS software list at http://helpnet.utility.vccs.edu/csc/FTP/ftpfilelist.htm.
-Some of the applications are limited to specific users, but many are available for download by any VCCS employee.
-Please ask about any particular products in which you are interested and we will do our best to find out if you can install and use it.

-Please complete the attached Request for Software Installation form if you require any software installed on your machine.
+Currently, we are licensed to install Windows, Microsoft Office and antivirus software on your college-owned computer.
+If you are interested in other applications, Pplease complete the attached Request for Software Installation form if you require any software installed on your machine.

 Other software not listed must be purchased by the individual department before it can be installed.
 Installation of your personal copies of software is discouraged and the IT Department reserves the right to remove personally-owned software at any time from college computers without notice to the user of the machine.